NioTheFirst/ScType/create_typefile.md

 `[t*], {function_name}, {variable_name}, {field_name}, {finance_type_key}`

+The fields follow the same rules as the "Integer variables" section.

 ### Return Values of Functions Not Included within Detection Scope

 The detection scope is all accessible files reachable by Slither.
-Typically this means the specific file if a selected file is chosen as a target for ScType, or all files in the directory that ScType was called in if the directory is chosen as the target.
+Typically this means the specific file if a selected file is chosen as a target for ScType, or all files in the directory that ScType was called in if a directory is chosen as the target.

 For return values of functions that are not included within the detection scope, follow the following format: